Published:

 Authors

-Hannah is an Associate at the Fraser of Allander Institute.
-She specialises in applied social policy analysis with a focus on income, poverty, and inequality.
+Hannah is a Fellow at the Fraser of Allander Institute.
+She specialises in applied social policy analysis with a focus on social security, poverty and inequality, labour supply, and immigration.

 David is Senior Knowledge Exchange Fellow at the Fraser of Allander Institute